Cliqueformer: Model-Based Optimization with Structured Transformers: Introduction

-Unfortunately, model-based optimization (MBO) introduces unique challenges not encountered in classical prediction tasks.
+Unfortunately, MBO introduces unique challenges not encountered in classical prediction tasks.
 The most significant issue arises from the incomplete coverage of the design space by the data distribution.
 This limitation leads to a phenomenon known as \emph{distribution shift}, where optimized designs drift away from the original data distribution.
 Consequently, this results in poor proposals with significantly overestimated scores \citep{trabucco2022design, geng2023offline}.
 To address it, popular MBO algorithms have been employing techniques from offline reinforcement learning \citep{kumar2020conservative, trabucco2021conservative} and generative modeling \citep{kumar2020model, mashkaria2023generative} to enforce the in-distribution constraint.
 Meanwhile, much of the recent success of DL has been driven by domain-specific neural networks that, when scaled together with the amount of data, lead to increasingly better performance.
 While researchers have managed to establish such models in several fields, it is not immediately clear how to do it in MBO.
-Recent theoretical work, however, has shown that MBO methods can benefit from information about the target function's \emph{structure}, which can be implemented as a decomposition of the surrogate over the target's \textit{functional graphical model} \citep[FGM]{grudzien2024functional}.
+Recent theoretical work, however, has shown that MBO methods can benefit from information about the target function's \emph{structure} expressed by its \textit{functional graphical model} \citep[FGM]{grudzien2024functional}.
 This insight opens up new possibilities for developing more effective MBO models by injecting such structure into their architecture.
 However, how to integrate such decompositions into scalable neural networks remains an open question, and addressing this challenge is the focus of this work.